mhweiner/lambdaconf/README.md

 - Any custom logic can go here, keeping your config files logic-free
 - Provides an easy sharable and reusable plugin interface for sharing or re-use

-**Simple & Easy to Use 😃**
+**Crazy Simple & Easy to Use 😃**
 - All settings are in simple `.json` files.
 No logic (those can go into loaders)
 - Highly structured.
 Any override must satisfy `Partial<DefaultConfig>`
 - Enforces a simple and sensible folder structure
 - Limited yet powerful feature set with clean documentation
-- Small, simple, and modular codebase written in Typescript with no dependencies.
+- Small, simple, and modular codebase written in Typescript with only 2 small dependencies.

 **Flexible & Powerful 💪**
 - Provides for overrides via CLI without polluting the CLI argument namespace